5 Ways To Make Music Without Instruments Thursday December 2 2021, 1:05 AM

 MIDI, which stands for Musical Instrument Digital Interface, allows you to replicate the sound of instruments like a piano, guitar, drum, saxophone, vibraphone, organ, and much more.

-MIDI instruments can be hard to put emotion into, but it can be done well if you have a talented enough producer/engineer that knows how to mimic live instrumentation well.
+MIDI instruments can be hard to put emotion into, but it can be done well if you have a talented enough producer/engineer who knows how to mimic live instrumentation well.

 MIDI instruments are often used in pop genres like hip-hop, R&B, and electronic music.